frankmk/marinebon.github.io/pages/us_projects.md

 **2014 - 2018**

-The above projects are intended to build on the lessons learned and the progress made during the initial set of U.S. MBON demonstration projects:
+The above projects are intended to build on the lessons learned and the progress made during the initial set of U.S. MBON demonstration projects.

 *   [Arctic MBON](http://ambon-us.org/)
 *   [Sanctuaries MBON](http://sanctuaries.marinebon.org/)